-Proposals for changes of use from retail to non-retail in local shop units not located in any of the centres identified in the hierarchy will only be allowed if: 1. the applicants can demonstrate a lack of demand for continued retail use of the premises (applicants can demonstrate a fack of demand for continued retail use of the to secure a new retail use since the property became vacant);
+Proposals for changes of use from retail to non-retail in local shop units not located in any of the centres identified in the hierarchy will only be allowed if:

-2. the proposed new use caters for a local need;

-3. the proposed use retains or creates a live and attractive frontage; and

-4. the alternative use does not conflict with the amenity of the neighbouring area.
+- 1. the applicants can demonstrate a lack of demand for continued retail use of the premises (applicants may be required to demonstrate what efforts have been made to secure a new retail use since the property became vacant); - 2. the proposed new use caters for a local need; - 3. the proposed use retains or creates a live and attractive frontage; and - 4. the alternative use does not conflict with the amenity of the neighbouring area.

-3.2930 Note - Proposals for a change of use where lack of demand is a factor (Policies NC2, NC6 and NC7) should provide evidence that the property has been actively marketed for six months or more and should provide a statement(s) from prospective occupiers explaining their reasons for the property being unsuitable for retail use.
+3.30 Note - Proposals for a change of use where lack of demand is a factor (Policies NC2, NC6 and NC7) should provide evidence that the property has been actively marketed for six months or more and should provide a statement(s) from prospective occupiers explaining their reasons for the property being unsuitable for retail use.

 Hierarchy of Centres - District, Neighbourhood and Commercial Centres.
 Supplementary Guidance (SG) on the Hierarchy of Centres supports Policies NC1, NC2, NC4, NC5, NC6 by providing guidance on how developments will be expected to assess and demonstrate their compliance with policy.
 Accordingly, SG on Hierarchy of Centres includes advice on the retail hierarchy, sequential approach thresholds, and designated centres.